salesforce/lwc/packages/@lwc/wire-service/README.md

 }
 ```

 Wire adapters are part of LWC's reactivity system.
 An `@wire` takes the name of a wire adapter and an optional configuration object, which is specific to the wire adapter.
 You can use a `$` to mark the property of a configuration object as reactive.
 When a reactive property’s value changes, the wire adapter's `update` method executes with the new value.
-When the wire adapter provisions new data, the component rerenders.
+When the wire adapter provisions new data, the component rerenders if necessary.

 ```js
 // wire-adapter.js